Linaro/lava/doc/development.rst

 to LAVA - Board addition howto?
 Requirements for a device in LAVA

-What do I need to create atest image for LAVA?
+What do I need to create a test image for LAVA?
 What do I need to create a master image for LAVA?
 * 8GB SD Card